-3) Major Change: Add a New Redevelopment Manager (In Conjunction with Community & of PW work associated with Rice Creek Commons development.
+3) Major Change: Add a new Redevelopment Manager (in conjunction with CED)

+Description: A Redevelopment Manager (1.00 FTE) position is needed to support the body of PW work associated with Rice Creek Commons development.
 This position was recommended by CED based on JDA conversations and expectations to date.